Saint Michael the Archangel Church (Marilao): History

 Prior to the construction of the present church of masonry, a previous chapel (locally called bisitang matanda) annexed to the parish of Meycauayan was established by Fr.
 Vicente de Talavera in 1796 on a nearby site, namely Tawiran.
 The present church was finished on April 21, 1868, under the supervision of the Franciscan Friars.
 The church became a casualty of the Philippine Revolution when it was gutted by fire in 1896.
 The church was transferred to the secular priests of the Archdiocese of Manila after the Philippine–American War and the expulsion of all regular friars.
 In 1961 it was transferred to the Diocese of Malolos.
 The church structure has undergone significant reconstruction in the years 1922 and 1967.
-On May 8, 2018, feast day of St Michael the archangel, The late Malolos Bishop Jose F. Oliveros celebrated one of his final masses in the parish 3 days before his death.